paxton44/Weather-Dashboard/README.md

 # Weather Dashboard
 ## Description
-I created a weather dashboard using the open weather map api to display any cities current weather and five day forecast.
+I created a weather dashboard using Html, CSS, Javascript, Bootstrap and the open weather map api to display any cities current weather and five day forecast.
 ## Table of Contents
 [Installation](#Installation)
 [Usage](#Usage)